yh214/DST2Proj1/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

+1. What type of job is the most popular one?
-1. What type of developer has the highest level of job satisfaction?
+2. What type of developer has the highest level of salary?
-2. How would different programming styles affect salary?
+3. How would different programming styles affect salary?
-3. What kind of personality would contribute to salary?

 ## File Descriptions <a name="files"></a>

-To be implemented
+There are two notebooks available here to showcase work related to the above questions.
+Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+Markdown cells were used to assist in walking through the thought process for individual steps.

+Raw data and data schema is also uploaded as a supplement.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/).
+The main findings of the code can be found at the post available [here](https://medium.com/@chrrhyghy/data-analysis-result-for-stackoverflow-2017-data-8fc659ce2a38).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>